manell0/MileStone-2-emoji-memory/testing.md

 1. As a new user, I want to easily navigate through the website to find the relevant content, effortlessly.

    - The navigation is clearly defined and easily navigable for users to find and use.

-2. As a new user, I want to play the classic single-game memory.

    - The info and game pages are appropriately named for users wishing to find out about the game.
    - The info and game pages are found easily on each page, no matter the device.

+2. As a new user, I want to play the classic single-game memory.

+   -It is easy to find where and how to play Emoji memory wherever you are on the site.

 3. As a new user, I Want to easily have the ability to get the rules and criteria of the game.